FAQ for Students

 Frequently Asked Questions

-- Who is the SI Leader or Embedded Tutor and what is their role?
+- Who is the PASS Tutor and what is their role?

-- Do I have to pay to attend SI/ET?
+- Do I have to pay to attend?

-- How do I know if SI/ET is offered for my course?
+- How do I know if PASS is offered for my course?

-The SI leader/ET is an undergraduate student at NCC who has successfully completed the course and mastered the material.
-Their role during SI is to facilitate group discussions, activities, and create a welcoming learning environment for everyone.
-Even though they have already completed the course, they continue to attend class, take notes, and communicate with the professor to be able to develop SI/ET sessions tailored to where students are at in the course.
-SI leaders and Embedded Tutors participate in ongoing trainings each semester where they learn new ways to create a welcoming, fun, and interactive learning environment.
+All the PASS tutors are undergraduate students at NCC who have successfully completed the course to which they are assigned and have mastered the material!
+This ensures they are knowledgeable about the content, assignments, and expectations for students.
+Their role during the session is to facilitate group discussions, activities, and create a welcoming learning environment for everyone.
+Even though they have already completed the course, they continue to attend class, take notes, and communicate with the professor to be able to develop sessions tailored to where students are at in the course.
+PASS Tutors participate in ongoing trainings each semester where they learn new ways to create a welcoming, fun, and interactive learning environment.

-If SI/ET is offered for your class, your SI leader/ET and professor will talk to you about session times, during the first week of class.
+If PASS is offered for your class, your professor will talk to you about session times, during the first week of class.
 In addition, the course offerings are listed on our website.
-You can click here to go to the course offerings to see all classes that have SI and ET.
+You can click here to go to the course offerings to see all classes that have PASS.

-SI/ET sessions are held multiple times per week.
+PASS sessions are held multiple times per week.
 The sessions for each class are offered at the same days and times each week throughout the semester.
 The schedule changes each semester based on course scheduling and offerings.
-Stop by the LC or click here to see the schedule.
+Contact your professor to see the schedule.

-SI/ET sessions are open to all students enrolled in the course, who are interested in improving their understanding of the course material.
-SI/ET is a place to share knowledge and tools to better understand the material.
+PASS sessions are open to all students enrolled in the course, who are interested in improving their understanding of the course material.
+PASS is a place to share knowledge and tools to better understand the material.

-SI and ET are completely voluntary and within the last year, we had over ____visits from our NCC students who are eager to gain a better understanding of the course material and acquire valuable study skills that will help them in their current and future courses!
+PASS is completely voluntary and within the last year, we had virtual visits from our NCC students who are eager to gain a better understanding of the course material and acquire valuable study skills that will help them in their current and future courses!